 Content

-Sunflower oil is a staple in many kitchen pantries, but its uses may extend beyond cooking.
-According to (very) limited research on sunflower oil for hair, this natural substance might promote a healthy mane while encouraging growth.
+Sunflower oil is a staple in many kitchen pantries and face creams, but its uses may extend beyond cooking and skincare.
+According to limited research on sunflower oil for hair, this natural substance might promote a healthy mane while maybe even encouraging growth.

-Various oils may be good for your hair — think argan, coconut and jojoba.
-Most are said to work by nourishing the scalp to create a better environment for hair growth.
+Various oils may be good for your hair — think argan, coconut, and jojoba.
+Most work by nourishing the scalp to maintain moisturized, elastic strands and protect against breakage.

 Content